Learning classical density functionals for ionic fluids: Simulations of the short-ranged system

 \subsection{GCMC simulations}

-For the short-ranged systems, we performed GCMC simulations with our own code \url{https://github.com/annatbui/GCMC}.
+For the short-ranged systems, we performed GCMC simulations with our own code \cite{github2}.
 Insertion and deletion moves were performed separately for each ionic species, i.e., $\mu_{\mrm{R},+}$ and $\mu_{\mrm{R}, -}$ were controlled independently.
 Cubic simulation boxes of length $L=24\,\mrm{\AA}$ with periodic boundary conditions were used.
 Each system was equilibrated for at least $1\times 10^5$ MC steps.
-In each MC move, there are five possibilities with the following transition probabilities from state $i$ to state $j$, $p_j/p_i$: \begin{enumerate}[label=(\alph*)] \item Displacement of an ion of species $\nu$
+In each MC move, a choice of the species $\nu$ is made randomly, followed by five possibilities with the following transition probabilities from state $i$ to state $j$, $p_j/p_i$: \begin{enumerate}[label=(\alph*)] \item Displacement of an ion of species $\nu$

 \item Insertion of an ion of species $\nu$

 \item Deletion of an ion of species $\nu$

 \item Mutation of an ion of species $\nu$ to an ion of species $\lambda$